LiveTyping/CannyViewAnimator/README.md

 ## Flags
-AnimateType - It indicates the order in which the animation will run.
+AnimateType - indicates the order in which the animation will run.
- - Sequentaly
+ - Sequentially
  - Together

 `animator.setAnimateType(CannyViewAnimator.TOGETHER);`

-LocationType - It indicates what order will have children for the duration of the animation.
-It is necessary that the child does not overlap with another child.
+LocationType - indicates the order in which the children will be placed in the parent.
+This flag makes sure that children don’t overlap with each other during animation.
  - For position
  - In always top
  - Out always top

 `animator.setLocationType(CannyViewAnimator.IN_ALWAYS_TOP);`

-## DeafultCannyAnimators
+## DefaultCannyAnimators
-This class group originally created for testing.
-But in the end I decided to leave them, because they help to make simple animations effortlessly.
+This class group was originally created for testing, but in the end I decided to leave them because they help to make simple animations effortlessly.
 It is divided into two types:
-  * PropertyAnimators - animators of View property.
+  * PropertyAnimators - animators of View properties.
 [List] (library / src / main / java / com / livetyping / library / animators / property / PropertyAnimators.java)
   * RevealAnimators - CircularReveal animators.
 [List] (library / src / main / java / com / livetyping / library / animators / reveal / RevealAnimators.java)

 Example: